lithium-powered/CS162_group/doc/project1.md

 }
 ```
 We sort the stack of the donor_list for each thread recursively based on their priority values, starting from thread which held the lock in the donate function.
+(Is is possible to use a general compare function that sorts based on efficient_priority?
+Can be used for both sorting donations and ready_queue.)

 To obtain the holder of a current lock, use `struct thread *holder`
 in struct lock